onaio/help/guides/getting-started/_posts/2014-11-12-getting-started.md

 ##### <a name="webform-vs-mobile"></a>Webform vs. mobile

-Need to add this.
+Ona allows collection of data in two various ways which include Enketo Smart Paper, also known as Web forms and ODK Collect.
+The options are complementary and it is recommended to decide on a survey-to-survey basis which is the most suitable tool.
+Read more on the tools [here]()

 ##### <a name="using-odk-collect"></a>Using ODK Collect

-Ona was designed to work with [ODK Collect]() a proven mobile data collection tool developed by University of Washington.
+Ona was designed to work with [ODK Collect](https://play.google.com/store/apps/details?id=org.odk.collect.android) a proven mobile data collection tool developed by University of Washington.

 ODK Collect is a free and open source Android application that makes it easy to collect surveys offline.
 It is a trusted tool used in thousand’s of data collection projects worldwide.